 We have active training agreements with clinical psychology programs at Northwestern University Feinberg School of Medicine, Rosalind Franklin School of Medicine, and Loyola University.
 For social work, we accept students from the University of Chicago and Aurora University.

-If I see a trainee, how does it work?
+If I see a trainee, how will it work?

 Each trainee is assigned to a primary supervisor who is responsible for your care.
 They meet once a week, and as needed should issues arise, to go over your treatment and progress.
 In some instances, a trainee will have a secondary supervisor if very specialized knowledge is needed.
 In most cases, your medical insurance can be used to see a trainee.
 If this is not the case, we offer services on a sliding scale.